On LLMs

 On this blog

-I’ve seen internet users bemoan the increase of AI-written (or, at least, AI-augmented) content online.
-I share their consternation, but I think we all know that problem’s going to get much worse…
+I’ve seen internet users bemoan the increase of AI-generated or AI-augmented content online.
+I mostly share their consternation, but I think we all know that problem’s going to get much worse…